fedebenaglia/meta-validation/README.md

 If you are a contributors you can collaborate with other developers, before you share the project you need to download and install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli)

-- acces with your heroku account typing `heroku login`
+- Access with your heroku account typing `heroku login`

     ```
     heroku: Press any key to open up the browser to login or q to exit: